marks/melodykramer.github.io/_posts/2015-12-13-you-made-everything-and-its-awesome.md

 ## Computer Science Video

 **Jared** writes "the best thing I made this year is a series of surreal, yet educational, videos covering the basics of computer science.
-It's a collaborative project with my younger brother, JR. Here's a link to the first video, [What is Computer Science?"](https://youtu.be/bJKltx0MFmI) But my absolute favorite in the series is ["Powers of 2"](https://youtu.be/_fSrOYzClL0), in which we constructed Daft Punk-inspired Arduino-powered robot puppets and used "Around the World" to illustrate exponentiation"
+It's a collaborative project with my younger brother, JR. Here's a link to the first video, [What is Computer Science?"](https://youtu.be/bJKltx0MFmI) But my absolute favorite in the series is ["Powers of 2"](https://youtu.be/_fSrOYzClL0), in which we constructed Daft Punk-inspired Arduino-powered robot puppets and used "Around the World" to illustrate exponentiation."

 ## Cool Websites